kariswanjiru/Data_engineering/README.md

 # Data Engineering
 Data Engineering is the act of collecting, translating, and validating data for analysis.
 In particular, data engineers build data warehouses to empower data-driven decisions.
-This self paced course equips me with all the skills that would allow me to emabrk ina career in MLOps.
+This self paced course equips me with all the skills that would allow me to embark ina career in MLOps.
 The course is taught by [Data Talks Club](https://datatalks.club/)
 ## Table of contents

 - [Overview](#overview)